mathieuprog/graphql-light/README.md

 # GraphQL Light - a simple GraphQL client

+## Features

+### Caching of normalized entities

+Entities are normalized and cached into a global store.

+### Explicitness

-GraphQL Light is a GraphQL client.
-The difference with other clients (such as Apollo) is that this library requires you to write code for each query that instructs how to update the cache, retrieve cached data, etc.
+The difference with other clients (such as Apollo) is that this library requires you to write code for each query that tells what to update in the cache, what data to retrieve for a query, etc.

-More code is needed to configure your GraphQL queries, but in return  you also have way more understanding and full control over the way the data is processed and cached, as you code it yourself.
+More code is then needed to configure your GraphQL queries, but in return you also have way more understanding and full control over the way the data is processed and cached, as you code it yourself.

 If you feel that Apollo is like a black box that often doesn't work the way you expect, is too complex, or is just too